annashipman/annashipman.github.io/_posts/2017-03-01-writing-a-business-case.md

 ## Make it strategic

 Make the strategic point – why is this a problem that we want to solve?
-What is the outcome we are trying to get to and how does that support the organisations stated aims?
+What is the outcome we are trying to get to and how does that support the organisation's stated aims?
 In our case, why is this something government should care about?

 ## Think of three or four potential solutions